-- Coast-wide F{SPR} with a 30:20 control rule to determine coast-wide total removals - Coast-wide directed fishery catch levels apportioned to regulatory areas based on proportion of survey biomass - Size limit of 32 inches - Status quo recreational, subsistence, and bycatch allocation - Annual survey to inform the stock assessment - Status quo fishery data collected - Annual assessment to determine total catch
+- Coast-wide F{SPR} with a 30:20 control rule to determine coast-wide total removals - Coast-wide directed fishery catch levels apportioned to regulatory areas based on proportion of survey biomass - Status quo recreational, subsistence, and bycatch allocation - Annual survey to inform the stock assessment - Status quo fishery data collected - Annual assessment to determine total catch

 The Commission at its 2017 Annual Meeting (AM093) recommended investigating a management approach based-on Spawning Potential Ratio (SPR) to account for all mortality.
-Spawning Potential Ratio is the long-term equilibrium spawning biomass per recruit with fishing divided by the long-term equilibrium spawning biomass per recruit with fishing divided by the long-term equilibrium spawning biomass per recruit without fishing.
+Spawning Potential Ratio is the long-term equilibrium spawning biomass per recruit with fishing divided by the long-term equilibrium spawning biomass per recruit without fishing.
 An SPR-based approach is defining a fishing level that results in a specific SPR (reduction in spawning potential) and noted as $F{SPR=XX\%}$, where XX% is the SPR.
 This $F{SPR=XX\%}$ will be treated as an element of a management procedure and evaluated with closed-loop simulation to find a level that best satisfies the defined objectives.